The Lolas' Beautiful Show: Premise

 A spin-off of Kalyeserye segment of Eat Bulaga! as Bayola, Manalo and Ballesteros reprise their roles as Nidora Zobeyala, Tinidora Zobeyala and Tidora Zobeyala respectively.

 Ratings

-According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of The Lola's Beautiful Show earned a 4.4% rating.
-While the final episode scored a 3.5% rating.
+According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of The Lolas' Beautiful Show earned a 4.4% rating.
+The final episode scored a 3.5% rating.